wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 ```

 This may look pretty arbitrary.
 That’s fine; I’m not going to try to convince
 you that it isn’t.
-We don’t need to concern ourselves here with the motivations
-behind this design.
 The main reason I included this code is because it shows the
-message block and leftrotate amount used in computing each intermediate state.
+values of `k` and `s` used by each intermediate state.
+We'll need these values
-We'll need to know these values in order to perform our massage.
+in order to perform our massage.

 # Defining Constraints